Optimizing the Use of Behavioral Locking for High-Level Synthesis: Introduction

 \section{Introduction}

 Due to the end of Dennard scaling, modern System-on-Chip (SoC) architectures are increasingly complex and heterogeneous, integrating several processor cores, memories, and specialized hardware accelerators~\cite{horowitz_isscc_2014}.
-Such complexity is pushing the design of integrated circuits (ICs) towards system-level methods based on \textit{high-level synthesis} (HLS)~\cite{nane2015survey}. \Cref{fig:design_flow} shows an example of HLS-based IC design flow, where the specification is provided in C language and automatically translated into register-transfer level (RTL) descriptions by means of HLS tools.
-Logic and physical synthesis are then applied to the RTL descriptions to generate the layout files ready for fabrication.
-The use of HLS allows designers to raise the abstraction level, focusing on the behavior rather than hardware details and significantly improving design productivity.
+Such complexity is pushing the design of integrated circuits (ICs) towards system-level methods based on \textit{high-level synthesis} (HLS)~\cite{nane2015survey}. \Cref{fig:design_flow} shows an example of HLS-based IC design flow, where the designers use HLS tools to automatically translate high-level, C-based specifications into register-transfer level (RTL) descriptions.
+Logic and physical synthesis generate the layout files ready for fabrication.
+HLS allows designers to raise the abstraction level, focusing on the behavior rather than hardware details and significantly improving design productivity.

-At the same time, IC's manufacturing costs are constantly growing.
+At the same time, IC's manufacturing costs are growing.
 For example, the equipment becomes 5$\times$ more expensive when scaling from 90nm to 7nm~\cite{iccost}.
 Many semiconductor companies cannot afford these costs and are becoming {\em fab-less}, outsourcing the IC fabrication to third-party foundries.
 This process creates security concerns~\cite{fabless}.
 Since the foundry has access to the design files, a rogue employee can analyze them to steal the intellectual property (IP) and create illegal IC copies~\cite{pieee14}.
 Design companies are using several techniques to thwart reverse engineering and IP counterfeiting~\cite{10.5555/2756806}.